 the procedure for obtaining Interruptible Capacity (including by using nominations processes like those set out in section 4);

-making any such agreement conditional on:
+making that agreement conditional on:

-the relevant Interconnected Party entering into an ICA with First Gas (or amending an existing ICA);
+the relevant Interconnected Party entering into an ICA with First Gas (or amending an Existing Interconnection Agreement);

 the relevant End-user entering into a TPA;

-the End-user, where not directly connected to the Transmission System, having a TOU Meter at all times and, if First Gas so requires, facilitating First Gas’ monitoring of the End-user’s offtake of Gas and retrieval of data from such TOU Meter remotely via telemetry or SCADA.
+the End-user, where not directly connected to the Transmission System, having a TOU Meter at all times and, if First Gas so requires, facilitating First Gas’ monitoring of the End-user’s offtake of Gas and retrieval of data from that TOU Meter remotely via telemetry or SCADA.

-the Shipper (where relevant) complying with its obligations under the DRR, Allocation Agreement or OBA; and
+the Shipper complying with its obligations under the DRR, Allocation Agreement or OBA; and

-(where relevant), the Allocation Agent providing First Gas with Delivery Quantities and the Shipper agreeing to First Gas’ use of those Delivery Quantities for the purposes of the agreement;
+the Allocation Agent providing First Gas with Delivery Quantities and the Shipper agreeing to First Gas’ use of those Delivery Quantities for the purposes of the agreement;

 enabling First Gas to curtail Interruptible Capacity at its sole discretion for any reason at any time without liability, provided that where an Interruptible Agreement is a Congestion Management measure, it shall provide for First Gas to pay the Shipper the amounts set out in that agreement to the extent that First Gas curtails the Interruptible Capacity provided under it.

-An Interruptible Agreement will terminate automatically on expiry or termination of this Code and/or the TSA it amends.
+An Interruptible Agreement will terminate automatically on expiry or termination of this Code and/or the Shipper’s TSA.

-Interruptible Agreements are not Confidential Information and First Gas will publish each in full [on OATIS].
+Interruptible Agreements are not Confidential Information and First Gas will publish each in full on OATIS.

 Interconnection Agreements

-No new interconnection to the Transmission System will be permitted without an Interconnected Agreement in respect of the relevant Receipt Point, Delivery Point or Bi-directional Point.
+No new Receipt Point, Delivery Point or Bi-directional Point will be permitted without an Interconnected Agreement.

 Any ICA must (without limitation) stipulate:

-the interconnection (or more than one) which the agreement covers;

-in relation to each interconnection the agreement covers:

-whether the interconnection is a Receipt Point, Delivery Point or Bi-directional Point);
+in relation to each Receipt Point, Delivery Point or Bi-directional Point it covers:

-the owner of the interconnection, including the land on which it is located and of the equipment and facilities which located there;
+the owner of such station and the land on which it is located, and of any other equipment and facilities located within the station;

-the Interconnection Point;
+definition of the physical point(s) at which the Interconnected Party’s pipeline, Distribution Network, gas producing or gas consuming facility connects to the Transmission System;

 the Maximum Design Flow Rate;

 the Minimum Design Flow Rate; and